FREQUENTLY ASKED QUESTIONS

 Class IV: Long rapids; waves mighty, irregular; dangerous rocks; boiling eddies; powerful and precise maneuvering required.
 (Kayak paddlers seeking action and having extensive experience search out these rivers.)

 Class V: Exceedingly difficult, long and violent rapids, following each other almost without interruption; riverbed extremely obstructed; big drops; fierce currents; very steep gradient.
 (Paddlers must have prior Class IV or better Kayak experience.
 High level of fitness required as well as the right mental attitude for very high-risk activities)

 Single-person crossover Kayaks.
 Designed for touring on rivers, our Kayaks make good time on the flat stretches and are fun in the rapids.
 Additionally, they are easy to paddle, safe, and carry a lot of gear.

-Unfortunately, for this trip, the answer is a definite yes you do.
+Unfortunately, for this kayaking whitewater , the answer is a definite yes you do.
 However, olympic swimming is not required.
 Ideally, we would like you to be capable of swimming 25 meters in some fashion.
 Breaststroke, doggy paddle, freestyle, anything, it doesn’t matter.
 It would help if you were comfortable in the water.
-You will be wearing a PFD (personal floatation device).
-We will train you on what to do if the boat rolls over, so don’t worry.
+You should always be wearing a PFD (personal floatation device).
+We will train you on all our trips what to do if the boat rolls over, so don’t worry.